Sarai Chisala-Tempelhoff: Life

 In November 2018 her Women's Lawyers Association created a petition and lobbied the President for action on improving the representation of women in government.
 The advocacy Coordinator Dr Benedetta Malunda argued the number of women should increase in his 20 strong cabinet and he should take action against Deputy Minister Charles Mchacha who was calling women opponents prostitutes.
 The call was supported by the 50:50 campaign group.
-President Mutharika said that he had addressed the issue during a speech at the University of Malawi, but Women's Lawyers Association that it was a speech without commitment or action.
+President Mutharika said that he had addressed the issue during a speech at the University of Malawi, but the Women's Lawyers Association noted that it was a speech without commitment or action.
 Chisala Tempelhoff wrote to the President citing section 13 of the constitution which requires gender balance to be addressed.
-Her letter noted that further action would be taked "elesewhere" if the issue was not addressed.
+Her letter noted that further action would be taken "elsewhere" if the issue was not addressed.